Bachatero/getting_and_cleaning_data/CodeBook.md

 ### DATA DICTIONARY - Samsung human activity recognition experiment

-####Following metrics/variables recorded during experiment were selected for processing:
+##### Following metrics/variables recorded during experiment were selected for processing:

 Activity
    * activity during which a metric was recorded
+     **WALKING
+WALKING_UPSTAIRS
+WALKING_DOWNSTAIRS
+SITTING
+STANDING
+LAYING

 Subject
    * 30 persons - volunteers numbered from 1 to 30

+Following variables in the final_set.txt represent mean values of mean and standard deviation measurements
+for each combination of Activity and Subject

 tBodyAcc.mean...X
 tBodyAcc.mean...Y